What is EMDR?

 What happens during EMDR therapy and how long does it last for?

 Once your target memories have been assessed and agreed your therapist will ask you to recall a particular memory along with your thoughts, feelings and bodily sensations (e.g. palpitations, tight jaw etc) that go with it.
 At Tarring Psychotherapy we use a light bar to create the eye movements similar to REM sleep.
-If there is any discomfort with eye movements your therapist will use either hand held tappers or headphones instead.
+If there is any discomfort with eye movements your therapist will use either hand held buzzers or headphones instead.

 Your brain may continue to reprocess the memory between sessions so your therapist will coach you in some self-soothing techniques to help you manage any new insights or thoughts that arise.
 You will also be given a diary sheet so you can make a note of anything that comes up to discuss at your next meeting.

-This protocol will continue until the target memories have been successfully reprocessed and are no longer causing high levels of psychological distress.
+This protocol will continue until the target memories have been successfully reprocessed and are no longer causing you high levels of psychological distress.

 If I’m interested in EMDR what do I do next?

 I offer a free, no obligation meeting to discuss whether or not EMDR may be a suitable approach for you to relieve your symptoms.
-To book this please contact me either by phone 07776 258515 or email email@example.com
+To book this please contact me either by phone 07776 258515 or email me at firstname.lastname@example.org

 EMDR websites and videos